T.TV

-T.TV (initially called Tango TV) was a Luxembourgian satellite, cable, internet, and mobile television channel.
+T.TV (initially called Tango TV) was a Luxembourgish satellite, cable, internet, and mobile television channel.
 It was launched on 2 February 2002 as a competitor to the de facto national broadcaster RTL Télé Lëtzebuerg.
 The channel was a subsidiary of the Swedish telecommunications company Tele 2 which, at the time, owned the second-biggest mobile phone company in Luxembourg, Tango of which the name comes from.

 It was broadcast in Luxembourgish, French and German, but also in English and Portuguese.